mdelobelle/obsidian_supercharged_links/README.md

 ## Link context menu extra options
 This plugin also adds context menu items to modifiy target note's frontmatter properties and "inline fields" (dataview syntax) by right-clicking on the link.

-**This functionality is deprecated and will be removed in a future version of the plugin.
-We recommend using the [MetaEdit plugin](https://github.com/chhoumann/MetaEdit) instead.**
+**This functionality is deprecated and has been migrated to metadata-menu plugin, available with brat https://github.com/mdelobelle/metadatamenu .**